scala/docs.scala-lang/sips/pending/_posts/2016-01-11-static-members.md

 6. Only `@static` methods and vals are supported in companions of traits.
 Java8 supports those, but not vars, and JavaScript does not have interfaces at all.

 ## Compilation scheme ##

-No modificaiton of the typer is planned.
-The current proposed scheme piggybacks on already existing scoping restrictions in the typer, thus requiring `@static` methods to be defined in `objects`.
+No modification of the typer is planned.
+The current proposed scheme piggybacks on already existing scoping restrictions in the typer, thus requiring `@static` methods to be defined in `object`s.

 If implemented in the dotty code base, the following modifications would be needed:

  - extend `RefChecks` to check restrictions 1, 2, 4, 5 and 6.
 This can be done in a separate mini-phase;
- - extend `LamdaLift.CollectDependencies` to be aware that accessing a member annotated `@static` should not trigger capturing the object that contains this member;
+ - extend `LambdaLift.CollectDependencies` to be aware that accessing a member annotated `@static` should not trigger capturing the object that contains this member;
  - extend `LambdaLift` to trigger an error if a method annotated with `@static` method cannot be lifted to the top level scope;
  - extend `GenBCode` to emit static fields and methods in companion classes and forwarders to them in companion modules.